Quinoa Lentil Salad

 You are going to love this… I promise.

-Lentil salad is one of my favorite cold weather side dishes because it’s hearty and oh so tasty, with tons of textural appeal.
+Lentil salad is one of my favorite side dishes because it’s hearty and oh so tasty, with tons of textural appeal.

 Rich earthy flavors, crispy goodness, and a tangy-sweet punch at the end.

 This quinoa lentil salad goes well with everything but, also stands on its own as a marvelous vegetarian dish.

 It also makes the best leftovers as a cold salad!
 Make sure to refrigerate in an airtight container to make it last for 3 -5 days.

 What Can I Substitute For Sun-Dried Red Peppers?

 Try Sun Dried Tomatoes or Roasted Red Peppers.
 The flavor won’t be as sweet but will get the job done.
 One of my readers even tried replacing this ingredient with dried cranberries for Thanksgiving!

 Don’t Want To Use Lemon Juice?